Waterproofing Suspended Concrete Slab

 1. Remove all loose materials from the suspended concrete slab. (surfaces to be treated).
 Ensuring a clean and sound surface for the application.

-2. Any damage to the slab surface should be repaired using MAXREST where there is no running water.
-MAXPLUG. is used where water is running.
+2. Any damage to the slab surface to be repaired using MAXREST.
+Where there is no running water.
+Use Maxplug where water is running.

 3. Use MAXREST to replace any missing mortar.